 Have you – or someone you care about – been diagnosed with Type 2 Diabetes, Pre-Diabetes, Metabolic Syndrome and/or Insulin Resistance?
 If so, and you’re looking to reverse or avoid Type 2 Diabetes using natural methods instead of medications, you’ve come to the right place!

-At the Sunflower Wellness Center in Santa Fe, New Mexico, Dr. Emily Franklin guides patients step-by-step in implementing the multi-pronged approach discussed above – diet, lifestyle and health-supporting treatments including herbal medicine, supplements, and acupuncture – to naturally reverse and avoid Type 2 Diabetes and Pre-Diabetes/Metabolic Syndrome/Insulin Resistance, achieve a healthy body weight (ie. healthy body fat percentage), and improve overall wellness and longevity in the process.
+At the Sunflower Wellness Center in Santa Fe, New Mexico, Dr. Emily Franklin guides patients step-by-step in implementing the multi-pronged approach discussed above to naturally reverse and prevent Type 2 Diabetes, Pre-Diabetes, Metabolic Syndrome and Insulin Resistance, achieve a healthy body weight (ie. healthy body fat percentage), and improve overall wellness and longevity in the process.